-In some ways, “Binary Blocks” reminded me of the wonderful puzzle game “World of Goo”.
-Both games have an easily understandable, but difficultly to handle puzzle mechanic, which is based on the connecting of elements.
-Also, you can feel a special vibe in the whole game, an atmospherical touch so to speak.
-That isn’t just implemented with the help of the mysterious, calm background music, but also because of a similarity between the goos and the blocks: Both are cute to look at, but the game doesn’t really care at all about them.
+In some ways, “Binary Blocks” reminded me of the wonderful puzzle game “World of Goo”, as both games have an easily understandable, but difficultly to handle mechanic, which is based on the connecting of elements.
+Also, you can feel a special vibe in it, that did not get just implemented with the help of the mysterious, calm background music, but also because of a similarity between the goos and the blocks: Both are cute to look at, however the game does not care at all about them.
 They are disposable.
-Whenever you fail to solve a level on the first try in “Binary Blocks”, you can simply give it a retry, but that means to destroy all the smiling blocks.
-Speaking of destruction: You may find another game in there, when you are a patient, bad person.
-Just remember, sometimes the beginning is already the end of something. >>PLAY
+Whenever you fail to solve a level on the first try, you can simply give it a retry by destroying all the smiling blocks.
+Speaking of destruction, do you remember how the description talked about a second hidden game?
+You may find it, when you are a bad person who knows that sometimes the beginning is already the end of something. >>PLAY